AGaelleB/15-ft_transcendence/README.md

 `POST 127.0.0.1:8001/logout/ "Authorization: Bearer AccesJWT" {refresh=RefreshJWT}`
 note: since I check authentication a user can only blacklist himself.
 It may be unnecessary ; simple-jwt blacklisting does not check authentication

+### `reset-password/` : POST
+* POST: change old_password to new_password.
+Protection: change the password of the authenticated user
+`POST 127.0.0.1:8001/reset-password/ "Authorization: Bearer AccesJWT" {old_password=blabla, new_password=blibli}`
+note: old!=new, serializer check password validity. no need to regen tokens

 ### `/users/` : GET, POST
 * GET: list all users.
 Protection: any authenticated user
 `GET 127.0.0.1:8001/users/ "Authorization: Bearer AccesJWT"`